OpenGippsland/SimStudio-v2/BookingSystemRules.md

 ### 5. Coach Availability Validation
 - Coaches have defined availability blocks in the `coach_availability` table
 - When a specific coach is requested, the system checks:
-  - If the coach has availability for that day/time
+  - If the coach has availability for the entire duration of the booking (not just the start time)
-  - If the coach is already booked during that time
+  - If the coach is already booked during any part of the requested time slot
+- The system prevents any overlapping bookings for coaches
 - Coach options:
   - 'none': No coach required
   - 'any': Any available coach